-Progress against all of our Corporate Responsibility (CR) targets, such as our carbon neutrality commitment, is monitored by the Corporate Responsibility Committee (chaired by ANZ's CEO) and progress is communicated through our CR e-bulletin, and interim and full-year CR reports (see links provided in Labour: question 2).
+Progress against all of our Corporate Responsibility (CR) targets, such as our carbon neutrality commitment, is monitored by the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO) and progress is communicated through our CR monthly e-bulletin, and interim and full-year CR reports (see links provided in Labour: question 2).
 All statements of progress against our CR targets are assessed as part of our audit and independent assurance programs.

 We commission independent assurance of all of our environmental data each year.
-Read our most recent Environment Assurance Statement: http://www.anz.com/about-us/corporate-responsibility/reporting-performance/assurance/
+Read our most recent Environment Assurance Statement.